 To declare a functional interface in Kotlin, use the

 For functional interfaces, you can use SAM conversions that help make your code more concise and readable by using lambda expressions.

 Instead of creating a class that implements a functional interface manually, you can use a lambda expression.
-With a SAM conversion, Kotlin can convert any lambda expression whose signature matches the signature of the interface's single method into an instance of a class that implements the interface.
+With a SAM conversion, Kotlin can convert any lambda expression whose signature matches the signature of the interface's single method into the code, which dynamically instantiates the interface implementation.